Wan Gang: Political career

 Wan was a member of the standing committee of the 10th Chinese People's Political Consultative Conference (CPPCC).
 He has been chairman of the China Zhi Gong Party from December 2007 to December 2022, a vice president in the Association for Science and Technology of Shanghai since 2006, and a vice chairman of the CPPCC from 2008 to 2023.

 Minister of Science and Technology

 Wan was appointed the Minister of Science and Technology on 27 April 2007.
-He was the first cabinet minister from a non-Communist party since the late 1970s when China launched its economic reform and opening-up drive.
+He was the first cabinet minister from a non-Communist party since the late 1970s when China launched its reform and opening up drive.

 While as minister, Wan promoted the development of electric vehicles.
 He promoted building a fleet of electric buses before the 2008 Beijing Olympics, putting a thousand battery electric vehicles in every Chinese city, and implementing subsidies for EV developers.
-Due to his efforts at promoting EVs, he has been called the "father of China’s electric car industry".
+Due to his efforts at promoting EVs, he has been called the "father of China's electric car industry".

 In February 2009, Wan and US energy secretary Steven Chu announced the US-China Clean Energy Research Center (CERC) during a visit by Chu to China.
 Wan was an advocate for CERC throughout its existence.

 Wan retired as the minister of science and technology in 2018.